 Therefore, it’s important to understand how to determine a company’s solvency.
 There are a few different solvency ratios that can be used to make that assessment.

 In this article, we’ll focus on two of them: the debt ratio and the debt-to-equity ratio.
 With these ratios, you’ll be able to determine whether your company is in good financial health.

 The debt ratio

-Calculate the debt ratio
+Calculating the debt ratio

 The debt-to-equity ratio

-Calculate the debt-to-equity ratio
+Calculating the debt-to-equity ratio

-A company's solvency ratio: an indicator of development potential
+Solvency ratio: an indicator of development potential

 Calculating your company’s solvency ratio is crucial for determining the state of its financial health.
 Furthermore, you can use it to track your progress as your business evolves over the years.
 The solvency ratio is also a useful tool for investors who are considering investing in your company.

 So get out your calculator and your financial statements and calculate your company’s solvency ratio today!